The Documentary Podcast Podcast

 A window into our world, through in-depth storytelling from the ÃÛÑ¿´«Ã½.
 Investigating, reporting and uncovering true stories from everywhere.
 Award-winning journalism, unheard voices, amazing culture and global issues.

-From Trump’s new world order, to protests in Turkey, to the headphone revolution, The Documentary investigates major global stories.
+From Trump's new world order, to war in Sudan, to the legacy of football icon Mo Salah, The Documentary investigates major global stories.

 We delve into social media, take you into the minds of the world's most creative people and explore personal approaches to spirituality.
 Every week, we also bring together people from around the globe to discuss how news stories are affecting their lives.